The Derrida-Retaux model on a geometric Galton-Watson tree: Evolution along the critical line

 \begin{proof} We observe that the fact that $x \mapsto g(x)-x$ satisfies \eqref{eqn:phaseSeparation} implies $g(x)=x+h(x)$ for all $x\in\R$, with $h$ the function defined in \eqref{h-general}.
 Consequently, demonstrating that a solution to \eqref{gxN} satisfies \eqref{eqn:phaseSeparation} establishes the uniqueness of the function.

 In the first part of the proof, we show the existence of a function $g$ satisfying \eqref{gxN} via an approximation argument, using a fixed-point approach.
 Next, we establish the regularity of $g$ stated in part (i) by analyzing the properties of its approximating sequence.
-Finally, we prove that $g$ satisfies \eqref{eqn:phaseSeparation}.
+Finally, we prove that $g$ satisfies \eqref{eqn:phaseSeparation}. {\it Proof of \eqref{gxN}.} We fix an arbitrary constant $K> 0$ such that